cv-bit/dcc-project/README.md

 day 4 or 5
-added ability to save hero and working on customizing hero stats next will try to add cusomizing stats and companions and a shop added hero functions and ability to increase stats on character selection
+added ability to save hero and working on customizing hero stats next will try to add cusomizing stats and companions and a shop added hero functions and ability to increase stats on character selection added ability to set hero name

 Idea